First, just a few hints to get you started:

-Subscribe at the lower right corner of any page.
+- Subscribe on any page at the lower right corner.

-Use Search Feature at “magnifying glass” image at the upper right.
+- Use Search Feature at “magnifying glass” image at the upper right corner.

 You can learn to minister more like Jesus.
 More effective, easy & simple than our human traditions.